See All Blog Categories » Advice for Freelance Copywriters » What Freelance Writers Need to Know About Saving for Retirement

 3. Savings on Medicare – When your income is high, as it could be when inflated by RMDs, you pay more for Medicare Part B. Reduce your income by eliminating RMDs, and you could reduce your Medicare premiums.

-4. Pass savings on to heirs – If you pass any of your wealth to future generations, they will have to take RMDs within the 10 years after your passing.
+4. Pass savings on to heirs – If you pass any of your wealth to future generations, they will have to take RMDs within 10 years of your passing.
 And those RMDs will be taxed at their tax rate.
 Most likely, they’ll still be working and earning, so those taxes could be high.
 Get rid of RMDs and they won’t owe taxes on their inheritance.
 Roth IRAs allow tax-free withdrawals.
 Wouldn’t you prefer more of your money go to your family rather than the IRS?

 6. January 1, 2026 deadline – Taxes are going up as of January 1st, 2026.
 The new, higher rates have already been determined by Congress.
-Do your Roth conversion before the start of 2026, and you pay less in taxes than you will in RMD’s down the road.
+Do your Roth conversion before the start of 2026, and you pay less in taxes than you will in RMDs down the road.

 The Bottom Line